BEST-Porto/WORKSHOP_PHP/README.md

 ### DATABASE
 Since I don't want you to be installing anything on your computer or use the terminal/command line/powershell if you're not comfortable with it.
 Download the portable version of SQLiteStudio to manage databases (https://sqlitestudio.pl/index.rvt?act=download).
 Download and extract the zip version for your operating system.
 This a graphical tool to manage SQLite databases.
-Don't worry i will show how to use this on the workshop, just have it ready to roll.
+Don't worry i will show how to use this on the workshop, just have it ready to roll. mydb.db is included with a user table with id and name.